Next time your make Hot Dogs top them with this delicious Coney Island Hot Dog Sauce. The classic Hot Dog sauce is absolutely delicious!

 In a medium saucepan, brown the ground beef; drain well.

-Add to the ground beef the finely chopped onion, chili powder, 1/2 teaspoon salt, allspice, ground mustard, garlic powder, cumin, cinnamon, chili powder, black pepper, tomato paste, and water.
+Add to the ground beef the finely chopped onion, chili powder, 1/2 teaspoon salt, allspice, ground mustard, garlic powder, cumin, cinnamon, black pepper, tomato paste, and water.
 Bring to a boil.
 Reduce heat and simmer for 1 to 2 hours.

 Top each hot dog with about 2 tablespoons of sauce.